enocom/json-api/README.md

 ## About

+This app lives at [json-api.herokuapp.com](http://json-api.herokuapp.com) and responds to requests at `/api/movies`.

 There are two things which make this otherwise plain app interesting:

 1. Any interaction with ActiveRecord is hidden behind a repository interface.
 I have written about the rationale of doing this [here](http://commandercoriander.net/blog/2014/10/02/isolating-active-record/).